 Penny Stein is a freelance writer who recently taught a Creative Writing workshop at Camp Scott in Saugus.
-For six weeks, she helped these youth to create a newsletter that focused on the challenges they faced, through the values instilled at this detention facility for teenage girls.
+For six weeks in 2010, she helped these youth to create a newsletter that focused on the challenges they faced, through the values instilled at this detention facility for teenage girls.
 Everyone at Camp Scott received a copy of our superb newsletter.
 Click here to download a copy.

 As with all Create Now workshops, we gave the girls a celebratory pizza party, and they each received gift bags with unique souvenirs and Certificates of Completion, which are helpful in their court cases.